goshiphq/goship-cms/content/blog/7-ways-to-reduce-shipping-costs.md

   reduce shipping expenses and improve profit!
 postedAt: "1633007886706"
 news: false
-description: When the bulk of your business funds go to packaging and deliveries, it might be time to reconsider reducing shipping costs to improve your profit margin.
+description: There are several working ways to effectively reduce your freight shipping costs and help you manage your supply chain budgeting better.
-keywords: shipping costs, freight rates
+keywords: freight shipping costs, how to reduce freight shipping costs
-altText: shipping costs
+altText: calculating shipping costs
-image: images/goship-blog-12-.png
+image: images/goship-blog-60-.png
 ---